jedelman8/nxos-ansible/docs/nexus-module-docs.md

 ```

 #### Notes
 - When state=absent, it unconfigures existing setings if they already exist on the switch.
-It is cleaner to use state=present.
+It is cleaner to always use state=present.

+- Module will fail if the udld feature has not been previously enabled

 - While username and password are not required params, they are if you are not using the .netauth file.  .netauth file is recommended as it will clean up the each task in the playbook by not requiring the username and password params for every tasks.